 - Lakefront bus routes, including the #146 and #151, provide convenient access from the north, the Gold Coast/North Michigan Avenue and downtown, to the areas east of the parade route.

-A note regarding Belmont Station (Red & Brown Lines) and surrounding area
+Important note regarding Belmont Station (Red, Brown lines) and surrounding area

 The Belmont station and the area around it tends to become the most crowded on the day of the Pride Parade.
 We encourage you to consider avoiding this area and enjoying the parade from other parts of the route, including near Wilson and Sheridan on the Red Line.
 Entry to the Belmont station may be restricted to the main entrance on the south side of Belmont Avenue.